[THEATER] MAHMOUD: The One Woman Smash-Hit

 [ART EXHIBIT]Reverberations of Blue: Negin Sharifzadeh

-In the first Los Angeles solo exhibition 1336-77of artist Negin Sharifzadeh, Reverberations of Blue brings together Negin Sharfizadeh’s award-winning stop-motion animated film, Even Gray Feels Blue, and a series of sculptural works and hand-painted canvas prints drawn out of the filmmaking process.
+In the first Los Angeles solo exhibition of artist Negin Sharifzadeh, Reverberations of Blue brings together Negin Sharfizadeh’s award-winning stop-motion animated film, Even Gray Feels Blue, and a series of sculptural works and hand-painted canvas prints drawn out of the filmmaking process.
 The film was built in conversation with In turn, composed and performed by Bouban and based on the poem, The Last Turn, by Ahmad Shamlou.

 Even Gray Feels Blue was born out of the process of adapting Sharifzadeh’s sculptural practice into the language of stop-motion animation, while the objects created for the show return this conversation back to the sculptural realm.